 ALL STUDENTS MUST HAVE A SIGNED PASS WHEN THEY LEAVE THE ROOM DURING A CLASS PERIOD.
 These passes must be signed by the teacher who excuses the student and by the teacher who accepts him/her.
 Students who misuse this privilege may be denied future passes.
-Any lost, misplaced handbook must be replaced at the student's expense.
-The borrowing or sharing of handbooks is not allowed.

-IN-SCHOOL SUSPENSION-
+IN-SCHOOL SUSPENSION (ISS)